vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 While improving candidate selection, there was another problem to address: GTID sets do not always have a simple ahead-or-behind relationship

+A simple example, using transaction numbers instead of full GTID sets:

+- A has `{1, 2, 3, 4}`
+- B has `{1, 2, 3}`
+- C has `{1, 2, 5}`

-For example, A can be ahead of B, while C contains a divergent history that neither A nor B contains.
-Comparing these tablets pairwise could produce an inconsistent sort, with map iteration or RPC completion order affecting the result.
-B could end up ahead of A even though we knew A had the more complete history
+A is ahead of B because it contains all of B's transactions.
+C is incomparable with both: it has transaction `5`, which they do not, and lacks transactions they have.
+The old sorter compared candidates pairwise and treated incomparable histories as tied.
+Depending on map iteration or RPC completion order, C could disrupt the sort and leave B ahead of A, even though A has the more complete history

 ### The Fix